MatthewReid854/reliability/docs/Creating and plotting distributions.rst

 -   Normal Distribution (μ, σ)
 -   Lognormal Distribution (μ, σ, γ)
 -   Loglogistic Distribution (α, β, γ)
+-   Gumbel Distribution (μ, σ)
 -   Beta Distribution (α, β)

 In all of the distributions which use γ, the γ parameter is used to location shift the distribution to the right.
+If used, the γ parameter must be greater than or equal to 0.
 The Beta distribution is only defined in the range  0 to 1.
-All distributions except the Normal distribution are defined in the positive domain only (x>0).
+All distributions except the Normal and Gumbel distributions are defined in the positive domain only (x>0).

 Understanding how to create and plot distributions is easiest with an example.
 In this first example, we will create a Weibull Distribution with parameters alpha = 50 and beta = 2.
 We will then plot the PDF of the distribution.